Why do we need Denoising?

-Briefly, the Denoising Autoencoder (DAE) approach is based on the addition of noise to the input image to corrupt the data and to mask some of the values, which is followed by image reconstruction.
+Briefly, the Denoising Autoencoder (DAE) approach is based on the addition of noise to the input image to corrupt the data and mask some of the values, which is followed by image reconstruction.

 During the image reconstruction, the DAE learns the input features resulting in overall improved extraction of latent representations.
-It should be noted that Denoising Autoencoder has a lower risk of learning identity function compared to the autoencoder due to the idea of the corruption of input before its consideration for analysis that will be discussed in detail in the following sections.
+It should be noted that Denoising Autoencoder has a lower risk of learning identity function compared to the autoencoder due to the idea of the corruption of input before its consideration for analysis which will be discussed in detail in the following sections.

 A few specifics about Denoising AutoEncoders (DAEs)

-Denoising is recommended for training the model and DAEs provide the model with two important aspects; first DAEs preserve the input information (input encode), second DAEs attempt to remove (undo) the noise added to the auto-encoder input.
+Denoising is recommended for training the model and DAEs provide the model with two important aspects; first DAEs preserve the input information (input encode), and second DAEs attempt to remove (undo) the noise added to the auto-encoder input.

 It should be noted that Denoising Autoencoders have been shown to be edge and larger stroke detectors from natural image patches and digit images, respectively.
-Finally, DAEs perform better compared to traditional filters for denoising since DAEs can be modified based on the input, unlike traditional filters which are not data specific.
+Finally, DAEs perform better compared to traditional filters for denoising since DAEs can be modified based on the input, unlike traditional filters which are not data-specific.

 Regarding traditional denoising approaches (non-DAEs), an example can be noted where images from one of the real-world challenge projects at Omdena were considered for our analysis.
 In this case, denoising contributed to the feature extraction hence improving the identification of the target one of the real-world challenge projects.

-Now, in such a case study we applied the special filters (such as Bilateral) due to its capability for efficient noise filtration, but the image blurring suggested that we needed to consider DAEs for an improved denoised image in the future.
+Now, in such a case study we applied the special filters (such as Bilateral) due to their capability for efficient noise filtration, but the image blurring suggested that we needed to consider DAEs for an improved denoised image in the future.

 So, what are autoencoders?

 At a high level, an autoencoder contains an encoder and decoder.
 These two parts function automatically and give rise to the name “autoencoder”.
-Encoder transforms high-dimensional input into lower-dimension (latent state, where the input is more compressed), while a decoder does the reverse encoder job on the encoded outcome and reconstructs the original image.
+An encoder transforms high-dimensional input into lower-dimension (latent state, where the input is more compressed), while a decoder does the reverse encoder job on the encoded outcome and reconstructs the original image.
 It should be noted that traditional autoencoders (vanilla autoencoders) cannot reconstruct images from a latent state.

 In denoising, data is corrupted in some manner through the addition of random noise, and the model is trained to predict the original uncorrupted data.
-Another variation of this is about omitting parts of the input in contrast to adding noise to input so that model can learn to predict the original image.
-In this case, the idea is storing the output generated by the encoder as a feature vector, which can be used in a supervised model train-prediction approach.
+Another variation of this is about omitting parts of the input in contrast to adding noise to the input so that model can learn to predict the original image.
+In this case, the idea is to store the output generated by the encoder as a feature vector, which can be used in a supervised model train-prediction approach.

 Denoising autoencoders application is very versatile and can be focused on cleaning old stained scanned images or contribute to feature selection efforts in cancer biology.
-Regarding, old images encoder compression contributes to an output, which helps the model reconstructing the actual image using robust latent representations by the decoder.
+Regarding, old images encoder compression contributes to an output, which helps the model reconstruct the actual image using robust latent representations by the decoder.
 Regarding cancer biology, the extracted encoder features contribute to the efforts toward the improvement of a cancer diagnosis.